ADORSYS-GIS/webank-devops/Docs/argocd-deployment-guide.md

     Before deploying ArgoCD, ensure the following:

-    1. AWS Account for resources like ACM certificates and also to deploy cluster
+    1. An AWS account, which you will need to deploy you cluster on AWS and with which resources like ACM certificates may be generated.

     2. Please read and understand  project before proceeding <ins> ***[README](https://github.com/ADORSYS-GIS/webank-devops/blob/main/terraform/README.md)***</ins>, you can also read this too, try to understand it.. it will open your mind as we proceed <ins> ***[PROJECT ENV](https://github.com/ADORSYS-GIS/webank-devops/blob/main/Docs/deploy_workflow.md)***</ins>